VAbramRepo/appbio-2026/README.md

 [Week 3: Sending Suggestions with Forking](https://github.com/VAbramRepo/appbio-2026/tree/main/week03)
  - Skills:
-    - Using Forks in github
+    - Using forks in github to make and pull edits to another's work
     - Assessing a collaborator's code